ChurchillonData/Spotify_clone_with_full-stack_functionality/README.md

-# Spotify Song Analysis and Visualization Tool
+##  Spotify clone with full-stack functionality

-# 📌 Project Overview
+## 📌 Project Overview

 This project develops a Spotify Song Dataset Analyser, leveraging a publicly available dataset of top Spotify tracks (1998–2020).
 The tool cleans, filters, and stores song data in an SQLite database, then performs various analyses, including: